 It is very important that you take the placement exam PRIOR to the first day of classes in a new semester!
 Note: If you wish to take a begining language course (110), you do not need to take the placement test.

-There will be no placement tests on Friday, December 20th.
+There will be no placement Test on Wednesday, March 26th.

 Most of the tests are multiple-choice tests covering listening comprehension and reading.
 Students can only take the test once per language.

 Students who submit scores on the College Board Achievement (SAT II), Advanced Placement (AP), or International Baccalaurate (IB) with their application to George Mason may use those scores to determine placement.
 See Academic Credit by Exam (below) for details.
 Students may not take tests and use them for placement or credit after matriculation at George Mason.

 Students pursuing a BA degree in the College of Humanities and Social Sciences and the College of Science must demonstrate intermediate-level proficiency in one foreign language.
 (Details below.)
 Students who have prior experience with a foreign language and seek a waiver of the foreign language requirement should take the placement test to demonstrate intermediate-level proficiency.
 They will be granted a waiver of the foreign language requirement if their test score places them beyond a course numbered 210 (202 for Latin).
 Students who are granted a waiver for proficiency at this level do not receive credit.